Git next steps#

 Anchorpoint uses Git LFS for binary data.
 Basically, anything that is not a plain text file is a binary file and is versioned via Git LFS.
 You don’t need to install any additional plugins.
 LFS data is not put into the Git repository, but into a separate cache.
 There is no limit to the size of a single file.

 The gitignore filters file types and folders from the version tracking.
 They are also never uploaded to the server.
 These are often cache files or temporary files created by the game engine.
+Here you can learn more on how to modify your custom .gitignore for Unity and Unreal Engine.

-Anchorpoint provides presets for the gitignore.
+Anchorpoint provides presets for the .gitignore.
 You can also create your own presets.
-It will also check if a gitignore is available in the project and display a warning if it is not.
+It will also check if a .gitignore is available in the project and display a warning if it is not.

-Check-in/check-out files#
+Check-in/check-out workflows#

 If you are coming from tools like Perforce, you may be familiar with the check-in/check-out workflow.
 Git has no such concept.
 You just edit your files and commit them.
 A commit is like a changelist in Perforce.

 Usually check-in/check-out workflows are used to lock files.
 You can also do this in Anchorpoint by right-clicking on a file in the browser and clicking “Lock”.
+When you use the Unreal Engine integration, you will be able to use a checkout workflow.
+Once a file is checked out in Unreal Engine, it is locked in Anchorpoint.

 File locking#